 - Keep your elbows lifted as you curl.

-- Make sure to squeeze the bicep at the top of each rep to put extra stress on the short head.
+- Squeeze the bicep at the top of each rep to put extra stress on the short head.

 Pro Tip:

-Remember to isolate the short head you want to keep your elbows lifted.
-Fight that tendency to drop the arms down as the biceps fatigue!
-Keep lifting your arms to keep the focus on the bicep.
+Remember: to isolate the short head you want to keep your elbows lifted.
+Fight that tendency to drop your arms as the biceps fatigue.
+Keep lifting your elbows to keep the focus on the short head.

 3. Cable Squatting Bicep Curl